-PCA has an on-balance sheet securitization program for its trade accounts receivable that is accounted for as a secured borrowing under ASC 860, "Transfers and Servicing," To effectuate this program, the Company formed a wholly owned limited purpose subsidiary, Packaging Credit Company, LLC ("PCC"), which in turn formed a wholly owned, bankruptcy-remote, special-purpose subsidiary, Packaging Receivables Company, LLC ("PRC"), for the purpose of acquiring receivables from PCC.
+PCA has an on-balance sheet securitization program for its trade accounts receivable that is accounted for as a secured borrowing under ASC 860, "Transfers and Servicing."
+To effectuate this program, the Company formed a wholly owned limited purpose subsidiary, Packaging Credit Company, LLC ("PCC"), which in turn formed a wholly owned, bankruptcyremote, special-purpose subsidiary, Packaging Receivables Company, LLC ("PRC"), for the purpose of acquiring receivables from PCC.
 Both of these entities are included in the consolidated financial statements of the Company.
-Under this program, PCC purchases on an ongoing basis substantially all of the receivables of the Company and sells such receivables to PRC.
-PRC and lenders established a \$150.0 million receivables-backed revolving credit facility ("Receivables Credit Facility") through which PRC obtains funds to purchase receivables from PCC.
+Under this program, PCC purchases on an ongoing basis substantially all of the receivables of the Company and sells such receivables from PCC.
+The receivables as 150.0 million receivables-backed revolving credit facility ("Receivables Credit Facility") through which PRC obtains funds to purchase receivables from PCC.
 The receivables purchased by PRC are solely the property of PRC.
 In the event of liquidation of PRC, the creditors of PRC would be entitled to satisfy their claims from PRC's assets prior to any distribution to PCC or the Company.
 Credit available under the receivables credit facility is on a borrowing-base formula.
 As a result, the full amount of the facility may not be available at all times.
-At December 31, 2010, \$109.0 million was outstanding and included in "Short term debt and current maturities of long - term debt" on the consolidated balance sheet.
-Substantially all accounts receivable at December 31, 2010 have been sold to PRC and are included in "Accounts receivable, net of allowance for doubtful accounts and customer deductions" on the consolidated balance sheet.
+At December 31, 2010 million was outstanding and included in "Short - term debt and current maturities of lalowance for doubtful accounts and customer deductions" on the consolidated balance sheet.
 The highest outstanding principal balance under the receivables credit facility during 2010 was \$109.0 million.